arkovia/acts/constitution-act.md

 #### Segment 2: Amendment Process
 The process to amend the constitution or any of it's protected acts is as follows:

-1. A change is proposed.
+1. A change is proposed for voting.
-2. Voting takes place for a minimum of one week, and a maximum 6 months before the result is finalised.
+2. Voting takes place for one month
-3. The proposed change must attain atleast `25%+` of the voting population **plus** approval of atleast `50%+`.
-4. If the proposed change meets this criteria at any time, it becomes an accepted change and is implemented.

-Voting may continue up to `100%`, with the anti-flicker system enabled, explained further below.
+3. If the approval acheives a `50%+` approval rating by the end of the month, it is accepted.

 ## Part 2: National Profile
 ### Section 1: General